-Finding critical values and reading a z-table are an essential part of elementary statistics.
+Finding a critical value and reading a z-table are an essential part of elementary statistics.
 Critical values are used for hypothesis tests, and can help you use the standard normal model to make predictions about data.
-The TI-89 Titanium graphing calculator makes light work of finding critical values, because of its built in z-table.
+The TI-89 Titanium graphing calculator makes light work of finding these values, because of its built in z-table.
 The TI-89 Titanium’s Stats/List Editor contains a simple menu where you can look up Z Score in seconds.
-This article shows you how to find the z score for a critical value in a left tail.
+This article shows you how to find the z-score for a critical value in a left tail.
 As the normal distribution curve is symmetrical, this will also be the area in a right tail as well.
-Not sure if you your test is a left tailed or right tailed?
+Not sure if your test is a left tailed or right tailed?
 See “Left Tailed Test or Right Tailed” to help you decide.

 Z Score TI 89: Steps

 Sample problem: find the z score for α = .012 for a left-tailed test on a standard normal distribution curve.

 Step 1: Press Apps, scroll to the Stats/List Editor, and press ENTER.

 If you don’t see the Stats/List Editor, you can download it here.
 It’s an official TI app and you’ll need to transfer it to your calculator using the cable that originally came with your TI-89.

 Step 2: Press F5 2 1, to get to the Inverse Normal screen.